Chesapeake Bay impact crater

-The Chesapeake Bay impact crater is a buried impact crater, located beneath the mouth of Chesapeake Bay, United States.
+The Chesapeake Bay impact crater is a buried impact crater, located beneath the mouth of the Chesapeake Bay, United States.
 It was formed by a bolide that struck the eastern shore of North America about 35.5 ± 0.3 million years ago, in the late Eocene epoch.
 It is one of the best-preserved "wet-target" impact craters in the world.

 Continued slumping of sediments over the rubble of the crater has helped shape the Chesapeake Bay.

 Formation and aftermath

 During the warm late Eocene, sea levels were high, and the tidewater region of Virginia lay in the coastal shallows.
-The shore of eastern North America, about where Richmond, Virginia is today, was covered with thick tropical rainforest, and the waters of the gently sloping continental shelf were rich with marine life that was depositing dense layers of lime from their microscopic shells.
+The shore of eastern North America, around where Richmond, Virginia is today, was covered with thick tropical rainforest, and the waters of the gently sloping continental shelf were rich with marine life that was depositing dense layers of lime from their microscopic shells.